 Study room regulations

-1. The study room will be open on Monday, Tuesday and Wednesday from 10.00 to 13.00, and 14.00 to 16.00.
+1. The study room will be open on Tuesday, Wednesday and Thursday from 10.30 to 13.00, and 14.00 to 16.00.
 Students will not normally be admitted after 15.45.
-Information on the schedule of available days can be obtained by ringing the Department's enquiry number (020 7323 8607 or 8404).
+Information on the schedule of available days can be obtained by ringing the Department's enquiry number (020 7323 8322 or 8607).

 2. Space in the Study Room is limited, and visitors are advised to make an appointment.
 Bookings across a several day period will be cancelled if a visitor fails to arrive for the first session, unless later bookings are confirmed.

 3. Applications for admission must be supported: either by a member of the academic staff of the Museum from genuine personal knowledge; or photographic proof of identity (e.g.passport or driving licence) and proof of address (e.g. a recent utility bill).
 British Library Readers may use the library, on production of their Reader's Ticket, but cannot examine objects without the above identification.